Skip to content

 Z(f)=(2πfL12πfC)2+R2Z(f) = \sqrt{\left(2\pi f L - \frac{1}{2\pi f C}\right)^2 + R^2}

-where CC is the nominal capacitance, LL is the equivalent series inductance (ESL), and RR is the equivalent series resistance (ESR).
-At low frequencies the capacitive reactance XC=1/(2πfC)X_C = 1/(2\pi f C) dominates.
-At high frequencies the inductive reactance XL=2πfLX_L = 2\pi f L takes over.
-Right in the middle, the two cancel and you're left with the ESR — the lowest impedance the capacitor will ever present.
-That crossover point is the self-resonant frequency (SRF):
+where CC is the nominal capacitance (the number on the label), LL is the equivalent series inductance or ESL, and RR is the equivalent series resistance, the ESR.
+At low frequencies, the capacitive reactance XC=1/(2πfC)X_C = 1/(2\pi f C) dominates and everything behaves like you'd expect from your textbook.
+But crank up the frequency and the inductive reactance XL=2πfLX_L = 2\pi f L starts taking over.

 fSRF=12πLCf_{\text{SRF}} = \frac{1}{2\pi\sqrt{LC}}

-Below the SRF the part behaves like a capacitor.
-Above it, it behaves like an inductor.
-This is the single most important concept in decoupling design: a capacitor only decouples effectively in a band around its SRF.
+Below the SRF, your part acts like a capacitor.
+Above it?
+It's an inductor.
+This is the single most important concept in decoupling design, and it's the reason you can't just throw capacitors at a problem and expect them to work at every frequency.
+A capacitor only decouples effectively in a band centered around its SRF.
+Outside that band, you're fighting physics.

 Key Parameters and What They Mean for Your PDN